A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Affordable Care Act (ACA).
 See Patient Protection and Affordable Care Act (PPACA).

 American Taxpayer Relief Act of 2012 (ATRA).
-Permanently extended most provisions of the 2001 and 2003 tax acts (EGTRRA and JGTRRA) but generally allowed both acts to expire for taxpayers with the highest incomes.
+Permanently extended most provisions of the 2001 and 2003 tax acts (EGTRRA and JGTRRA), but generally allowed both acts to expire for taxpayers with the highest incomes.
 ATRA maintained most reduced tax rates, expansion of the child tax credit and EITC, and the American Opportunity credit for higher education.
 It also made permanent reductions to the AMT and the estate tax.

 Appropriation.
 Money a state or federal legislature designates for a specific purpose.

 Average effective tax rate (ETR).
 A widely used measure of tax burdens, equal to tax paid divided by some measure of income.
 ETRs may be calculated with respect to a single tax, such as the individual income tax, or with respect to all taxes together (i.e., including payroll taxes, corporate income taxes, and estate taxes).
-However, the ETR may differ substantially from the economic incidence of tax.
+The ETR may differ substantially from the economic incidence of a tax.
 (See also Tax incidence.)

 B